 The Walkington Newsletter - 60 years and counting!

 There was a special 50th anniversary edition of the Newsletter in May 2010: there are still copies available (for a small charge) so contact us if you would like to have one.

-The Walkington Newsletter has for over 50 years been a vital source of local information as well as a way for everyone in the village to keep up to date with local events.
+The Walkington Newsletter has for 60 years been a vital source of local information as well as a way for everyone in the village to keep up to date with local events.
 It is entirely staffed by volunteers and distributed free of charge to every home in the village.